maarten-pennings/C64howto/blinky1541/readme.md

  1 FILES SCRATCHED 1  0
 ```

-The above example scratches the file `HELLO` and then checks
+The above example scratches/deletes the file `HELLO` and then checks
 for success (`FILES SCRATCHED 1`).
 We must realize that the `INPUT#` function is high-level.
 It parses the bytes from the disk, using `,` as field separator,